 Different injuries and different procedures require different splint designs on the road to recovery.
 There are essentially two types of splints: pre-fabricated (over-the-counter) and custom.
 While prefabricated splints can be very helpful in some circumstances, a poorly fitting splint might delay healing or create more problems.

 Unlike off-the-shelf splints, custom splints are customized to specifically meet your unique needs, which creates better results and outcomes.
 Our hand therapists take a number of factors into consideration before determining what type of splint to make or what material to use.
 They are fitted to the patient allowing accommodation to variations in anatomy, alignment of joints, and swelling.
 From patients that need to use a wheelchair comfortably to those that want their splint to fit inside their sports gloves, our therapists work to meet the needs of each and every patient.

 How Long Do I Have To Wear A Splint?

 As injuries start to feel better, we are often asked the question: How long do I have to wear my splint?
 The answer depends on a number of factors, from the type of injury to its severity.
-Bones, tendons, ligaments, and muscle all heal at different rates.
-It’s the therapist’s job to assess the different tissues involved in an injury or surgery, and prescribe the correct length of time for the splint to be worn.
+Bones, tendons, ligaments, and muscles all heal at different rates.
+It’s the therapist’s job to assess the different tissues involved in an injury or surgery and prescribe the correct length of time for the splint to be worn.